Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data: Introduction

-We showcase how our data-driven compositional strategy circumvents the sample complexity issue inherent in all data-driven methodologies aimed at certifying properties over unknown systems using data.
-In particular, our approach decomposes the sample complexity to the subsystem level, where data accumulation scales \emph{linearly} with the number of subsystems.
-To assess the efficacy of our data-driven approach, we apply it to a network of nonlinear homogeneous subsystems, encompassing $10000$ subsystems with unknown dynamics.
+We showcase how our data-driven compositional strategy circumvents the sample complexity issue inherent in monolithic-based data-driven methodologies aimed at certifying properties over unknown systems using data. {In particular, our approach decomposes the sample complexity to the subsystem level, where the required number of samples scales exponentially only with the effective dimensions at the \emph{subsystem level}, rather than the total network size.} To assess the efficacy of our data-driven approach, we apply it to {a physical case study, namely a network of controlled Duffing oscillators,} encompassing $10000$ subsystems with unknown dynamics.

-\textbf{Recent Related Studies.} The literature on data-driven $\delta$-ISS analysis of unknown systems remains very limited.
-In this context, \cite{sundarsingh2024backstepping} employ an \emph{indirect} method based on Gaussian process regression to approximate the unknown dynamics of a particular class of control systems.
-A backstepping controller is then synthesized to achieve incremental input-to-state \emph{practical} stability—a relaxed variant of $\delta$-ISS.
-In addition, \cite{zaker2024certified} propose a \emph{direct} data-driven strategy that bypasses system identification altogether.
-Instead, it constructs a control law ensuring $\delta$-ISS by leveraging persistently exciting trajectory data.
-While both studies offer valuable insights, they are limited to low-dimensional, monolithic systems (typically with no more than five state variables) and are not scalable to high-dimensional networked systems, as demonstrated in our case study involving a $10000$-dimensional system.
-Furthermore, our methodology fundamentally differs from both works by employing a scenario-based framework, which provides a distinct data-driven solution for $\delta$-ISS analysis.

-While two recent studies have also addressed the stability analysis of interconnected networks~\citep{lavaei2023data,zaker2025data}, both establish stability by leveraging the ISS properties of individual subsystems integrated with small-gain conditions.
-In contrast, our work is the first to investigate \emph{incremental} GAS certificates for interconnected networks in a data-driven setting—a significantly more challenging task due to the stronger stability property involved.
-In addition, we introduce an algorithm for estimating the required Lipschitz constant from data, removing the need for analytical computation as was done in~\citep{lavaei2023data}.
-In particular, the previous approach in~\cite[Lemma 5.4]{lavaei2023data} requires specific system knowledge to analytically compute the Lipschitz constant, whereas our data-driven estimation does not require this information and offers a more efficient solution.

-{\bf Organization.} The remainder of the paper is structured as follows.
-Section~\ref{Problem_Description} establishes mathematical notations, preliminaries, and offers the formal definition of discrete-time nonlinear networks.
-In Section~\ref{Data: ISS}, we outline the stability certification method for interconnected networks, rooted in the $\delta$-ISS properties of subsystems.
-Our data-driven approach for constructing $\delta$-ISS Lyapunov functions for unknown subsystems from collected data is proposed in Section~\ref{Sec:ISS}.
-Our compositional condition for the construction of an incremental Lyapunov function for the interconnected system, utilizing $\delta$-ISS Lyapunov functions of individual subsystems derived from data, is detailed in Section~\ref{Guarantee_ROP}.
-We demonstrate the efficacy of our data-driven methodologies through two case studies involving an unknown nonlinear homogeneous network in Section~\ref{Case_Study}.
-Finally, concluding discussions are provided in Section~\ref{Discussion}.